coq-community/awesome-coq/README.md

 - [Four Color Theorem](https://github.com/math-comp/fourcolor) – Formal proof of the Four Color Theorem, a landmark result of graph theory.
 - [Homotopy Type Theory](https://github.com/HoTT/HoTT) – Development of homotopy-theoretic ideas in Coq.
 - [Odd Order Theorem](https://github.com/math-comp/odd-order) – Formal proof of the Odd Order Theorem, a landmark result of finite group theory.
-- [UniMath](https://github.com/UniMath/UniMath) -- This coq library aims to formalize a substantial body of mathematics using the univalent point of view.
+- [UniMath](https://github.com/UniMath/UniMath) – Library which aims to formalize a substantial body of mathematics using the univalent point of view.

 ## Verified Software